DrThomasAger/smile/README.md

     - An open-to-all webpage showing our findings.
 We'll track how (: Smile performs on every major model compared to other prompt languages, sharing everything live and learning as we go.

 - [ ] **How to Join the Exploration:**
+    - **Share a Puzzle:** Test ***(: Smile*** using an existing benchmarking suite and share the results!
+There are many repos that test prompts against LLM metrics.
     - **Share a Puzzle:** Have a tricky prompt with a metric to validate it?
 Add it to our benchmark suite!
 Let's solve these challenges together.
     - **Run an Experiment:** Test the benchmarks on any model you have access to.
 Every result you share adds a new piece to the map.

 ## Developer Contributions

+We need to develop a VS code extension.
+The plan is to make writing ***(: Smile*** smooth as butter.
+All contributions welcome.

+- [ ] **VS Code Extension:**
+    - Beautiful syntax highlighting to make your prompts easy to read.
+    - Helpful snippets and hints to make writing effortless and fun.

 - [ ] **The `smile-parser` Python Library:**
     - A smart, lightweight library to understand and validate your prompts, giving you confidence as you write.
     - The foundation for integrating beautiful (: Smile workflows into any system.

-- [ ] **VS Code Extension:**
-    - Beautiful syntax highlighting to make your prompts easy to read.
-    - Helpful snippets and hints to make writing effortless and fun.

 - [ ] **Want to Build Beautiful Tools?**
     - **Lend Your Skills to the Parser:** Help refine the Python library, write tests, or dream up new features.